omidarmat/onLearn/c.md

 > Generally, functions in C can return any type of value.
 In case the function is not expected to return anything, you can set the return type to `void`.

+# Understanding the memory structure

+## Stack

+This is the section of memory used for **local variable** storage.
+Every time you call a function, all of the function's local variables get created on the stack.
+It is called the _stack_ because it is like a stack of plates.
+Variables get added to the stack when you enter a function, and get taken off the stack when you leave that function.
+Weird thing is, the stack actually works upside down.
+It starts at the top of the memory and grows downward.

+## Heap

+This is a section of memory we have not really used yet.
+The heap is for **dynamic memory**; that is, pieces of data that get created when the program is running and then hand around a long time.

+## Globals

+A global variable is a variable that lives outside of all the functions and is visible to all of them.
+Globals get created when the program first runs, and you can update them freely, unlike constants.

+## Constants

+Constants are also created when the program first runs, but they are stored in read-only memory.
+Constants are things like stirng literals that you will need when the program is running, but you will never want them to change.

+## Code

+A lot of operating systems place the code right down in the lowest memory addressed.
+The code segment is also read-only.
+This is the part of the memory where the actual assembled code gets loaded.

 # Side notes

 If you want to check the exit status of a program that has just run on your machine you can use this command on Linux or Mac: